Public space protection orders

 Sometimes referred to as PSPOs, these orders are designed to prevent individuals or groups of people behaving in a way that has (or is likely to have) a detrimental effect on other people’s quality of life in a locality, including persistent anti-social behaviour.

-We can create and implement an order after consultation with the police, police and crime commissioner and other organisations or groups with an interest in the public space.
+We have created our orders following consultation with the police, police and crime commissioner and other organisations or groups with an interest in our public spaces.

-We set out requirements and/or restrictions for an area which target certain behaviours such as dog fouling.
+We have set out a number of requirements and/or restrictions for our public spaces which target certain behaviours such as dog fouling, littering and anti-social drinking.